by LtCol Byron Owen

 The paddle tradition appears to have hit 1st Recon Battalion in the late 1970s or early 1980s.
 For some reason, the Marines stopped painting the paddles and started staining them instead.
-They also began wrapping the handles with paracord shortly afterwards.
-Some Marines from that time-period believe that the Navy inspired the Recon Marines to being wrapping the paddles.19 The Navy SEALs also have a long-standing paddle tradition, and it is very possible that the two communities shared paddle making techniques during underway deployments on the newly created Marine Expeditionary Units.
+They also began wrapping the handles with paracord shortly afterward.
+Some Marines from that time period believe that the Navy inspired the Recon Marines to wrap the paddles.19 The Navy SEALs also have a long-standing paddle tradition, and it is very possible that the two communities shared paddle-making techniques during underway deployments on the newly created Marine Expeditionary Units.
 It’s hard to say why this tradition began but it is clear that Recon Marines started wrapping paddles with paracord in the early 1980s.

 A history of the Marine Recon paddle tradition would not be complete, however, without a discussion about the paddle presentation party.
 Recon Marines have celebrated their departing teammates since the beginning of the Reconnaissance and Raider communities in WWII.
 These two communities are very connected to the ocean, and it should not surprise anyone that many